PixelsCamp/talks/2019/deploying-the-iot_jose-marcelino.md

 Deploying the Internet of Things
 =========================

 * Speaker   : [Jose Marcelino](https://pixels.camp/jmarcelino)
-* Available : Any
 * Length    : 45 minutes
 * Language  : English

 Description
 -----------

 After a long time sitting in the "Peak of Inflated Expectations" and "death by a thousand prototypes" the Internet of Things (IoT) is finally delivering strong, mass-market, solutions.
 This year is already proving to be game changing with key players like Alibaba setting targets of 1 Billion connected devices.